a7alammar/juno-pm/README.md

 Repo: https://github.com/a7alammar/juno-pm

 This repo is my final project for the AI Product Management Certification — **Juno PM**.
-Each module’s artefact lives in its own folder; this README is the dashboard and the pitch.
+Each module's artefact lives in its own folder; this README is the dashboard and the pitch.

 ---